 Allergy Awareness training has been carried out with the staff.
 All staff are fully trained in food hygiene to way beyond the minimum level, and there is a continuous training programme for all the Catering Staff.
 Awards have been won for their local sourcing of food products and are members of the Sustainable Restaurants Association with a 2 Star rating.
 They are also one of the first within the University sector to have achieved the Case study on top of the 2 stars.

 Allow time to walk by the beautiful River Cam which flows through the college, and to view the world famous Bridge of Sighs of which Queen Victoria was a great admirer.

 Rooms are serviced daily and included in the room rate.
 There is also 24hrs security.

-Guests are welcome to view the Chapel, and to attend if a public service if one is taking place.
+Guests are welcome to view the Chapel, and to attend if a public service is taking place.

-We are active members of the Cambridge Chamber of Commerce
+The College is an active member of the Cambridge Chamber of Commerce.